thibaut-neoledge/azure-docs.fr-fr/includes/virtual-machines-common-cli-deploy-templates.md

     info:    group create command OK

-À présent, utilisez la commande `azure group deployment create` et l’option `--template-uri` pour déployer le modèle.
-Préparez-vous à renseigner les invites relatives aux valeurs de paramètres, comme indiqué ci-dessous.
+Now use the `azure group deployment create` command and the `--template-uri` option to deploy the template.
+Be ready with your parameter values when it prompts you, as shown below.

     azure group deployment create \
     > --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json \